Building an AWS VPC from scratch with Terraform

 }

-Setting up the NAT Gateway: The NAT Gateway is created within a public subnet, using the allocated EIP.
+- Create the NAT Gateway in a public subnet, attached to the EIP.

 resource "aws_eip" "nat" {